5 Ways to Reduce Computer Time in Your Classroom When Using Digital Resources

 - Flip your classroom

-- Supplement digital curriculum with other instructional materials
+- Supplement digital resources with other instructional materials

 1. Embrace the Four Phases of Education